skirtapaieo/design-101/README.md

 ### Create UI components

-Using Storybook for example, can help you address to challenges with components, stories, browsers, viewports and additional requirements related to accessibility
+Using Storybook for example, can help you address to challenges with components, stories, browsers, viewports and additional requirements related to, for example, accessibility

 ![text](https://storybook.js.org/0930d02ee2c69e80e8eb796e8be8981c/multiverse.png)